-Though hedging can be purchased as bare root, root ball or container grown plants, we decided earlier this year, after a great deal of consideration, to stop supplying bare root.
+Though hedging can be purchased as bare root, root ball or container grown plants, we decided earlier this year, after a great deal of consideration, to stop supplying bare root with the exception of native hedging.
 Why?
 Quite simply because our tests and customer research revealed an unacceptable failure rate.
 The problem is that bare root plants are prone to damage at every stage:

 Stage One – Initial Planting